TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Home/About/News/2019/Index.rst

 `References <https://docs.typo3.org/Home/References.html>`__ page.

-The reasons for deprecation:
+**The reasons for deprecation:**

 * The "Extbase / Fluid Guide" had not been properly maintained and updated for a while
 * Several unresolved issues
 * Having a duplicate guide in addition to the "book" has been confusing people
 * The current guide had not been a complete walkthrough and was missing some parts

+**Plan for deprecation:**

+#. phase 1: deprecation notice on every page (June 28, 2019)
+#. phase 2: remove and redirect (except ViewHelper reference for 6.2. and 8.7)
+#. phase 3: removal all (ViewHelper refs will be redirected to automatically generated)

 .. _news-2019-05-09: